-To put Christian principles into practice through programs that build a healthy spirit, mind, body and social well-being for all.
+To put Christian principles into practice through programs and services that build a healthy spirit, mind, body and social well-being for all.
 We are guided by our core values Faith, Caring, Respect, Responsibility, Honesty.

 To gather communities, making accessible to all high quality programs and services that promote and develop health spirit, mind, body and social well-being throughout South Central Minnesota.

 Areas of Focus

 Our first name was The Mankato Young Men’s Christian Association.
 It was formed in 1874 by a few men from Centenary Methodist Church, First Baptist Church and The First Presbyterian Church.

 That group disbanded and reorganized nine years later in 1892.
 Meeting rooms were rented at 313 South Front Street in what’s now the open court area next to the Intergovernmental Center in Mankato Place.
 The decision was made in 1903 to construct a modern and exclusive YMCA facility.